 Byrne House SF3

-I have an interdisciplinary background in medical anthropology, science and technology studies (STS) as well as China and East Asian studies, with fieldwork experience in China, Hong Kong, Taiwan and the UK.
-My research involves mixed method approaches that combine qualitative and quantitative methods.
-Generally, my research and publications today have focused on the following areas.
+Achim has an interdisciplinary background in medical anthropology, science and technology studies (STS) as well as China and East Asian studies, with fieldwork experience in China, Hong Kong, Taiwan and the UK.
+His research involves mixed method approaches that combine qualitative and quantitative methods.
+Generally, his research and publications today have focused on the following areas.

 (1) The social, cultural and regulatory dimensions of developments in stem cell research and regenerative medicine, genomics research and human genome editing, with a geographic focus on developments in the wider China region, the UK and the USA.

 (2) The interface of bioscientists, ‘publics’, corporations, academia and the state in comparative perspective, with a focus on processes of public participation and "co-production" against the backdrop of global inequalities as well as differences in political and innovation cultures

 (3) The subjective and experiential dimensions of biomedical innovation, i.e. the ways in which new medical inventions impact on the lives, experiences and perceptions of laypeople and patients, including the re-shaping of individual and collective identities and the creation of new forms of sociality, collective action and communities.

 (4) Responsible Innovation (RI) in the context of the biotech industry: emerging practices, understandings and challenges to the adoption and implementation of responsible innovation ideas in the private sector.